byronlcollier/zaparoo-label-automator/user_files/notes.md

 # Notes & TODOs

-need to add screenshot handling for platforms & games
+need to add screenshot handling

 need to reduce margins, they look a little chonk

-need to reformat label generation - platform image should be centre-aligned within placeholder, may also want to add outline around 'universal nfc ... blah...'
+versions need to be in order of release

+take the 'cell outline away'

+bigger graphics

+left-align text

+add proper dates back